yoniholmes/grunt-text-replace/README.md

 Below we're using:

-- a *String* to change Hello to Goodbye
+- a string to change Hello to Goodbye
-- a *RegEx* to change Foooo to Moooo
+- a regex to change Foooo to Moooo

 ```javascript
 grunt.initConfig({